cjoana/cjoana.github.io/index.md

 # [About me](/about)

-**UPDATE: I am currently moving to ITP-CAS in Beijing for next post-doc.
-I will be updating soon! :) **
+<strong>UPDATE: I am currently moving to ITP-CAS in Beijing for next post-doc.</strong> I will be updating soon! :)

 I am a post-doctoral researcher interested in numerical relativity and cosmology.
 I am affiliated to the University of Louvain, UCLouvian - [CURL](https://curl.group), located at the beautiful town of Louvain-la-Neuve, in Belgium.